CVUUS Meditation Group

 - Love all beings.
 This starts with being interested in each other, growing in empathy, seeing with compassion, and experiencing what it is to be with each other in ways that give life to our lives.
 Expanding the circle of belonging, bonding with neighbors, we experience the interconnectedness of life right here, close to home.

-Visit the Gather website at GatherOnTheGreen.org and check out this recent article on Gather in the Addison Independent!
+Visit the Gather website at GatherOnTheGreen.org and check out this article on Gather in the Addison Independent!

 There are lots of ways to get involved: